Zehnkoto/USTC26MM-Final/README.md

 # USTC26MM Final

 This repository contains the curated source code for the USTC 2026 MM final project.
-It combines the CG Final interactive physics project with the later SfM/COLMAP/3DGS reconstruction tools used for the report.

-Large generated outputs, datasets, checkpoints, motion packages, dense COLMAP workspaces, logs, and local environment files are intentionally excluded.

 ## Layout